cloudbennett/cloudformation-aws-marketplace-saas-extras/csv-metering/README.md

 }
 ```

-The CSV Metering integration is now prepared and you can now provide steps (below) to your Sales Operations user for how to login to AWS, access DynamoDB and S3, and upload CSV files using the following section.
+The CSV Metering integration is now prepared and you can now provide steps (below) to your Sales Operations user for how to login to AWS, access DynamoDB and S3, and upload CSV files, using the following section.

 ## How to create and upload CSV metering records - Seller Operations
 To publish metering records to AWS Marketplace for customer usage from your SaaS application, you will use the steps below to create and upload a CSV file for each customer.
 This process is manual and is recommended only for low Marketplace transaction volume.